jomartin-999/spring-boot-for-vmware-gemfire/docs/continuous-query.md

 This is not unlike Spring’s
 https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#jms-annotated\[annotation-driven
-listener endpoints\], which are used in (JMS) message listeners and handlers, except in Spring Boot for VMware GemFire, you need not do anything special to enable this functionality.
+listener endpoints\], which are used in (JMS) message listeners and handlers, except in [spring-boot-gemfire-name], you need not do anything special to enable this functionality.
 You can declare the `@ContinuousQuery` annotation on any POJO method and go to work on other things.